C0PEP0D/sheld0n/README.md

 ### Updating

-A simple pull should be enough.
+In the future, if you'd like to update the code, a simple pull should be enough.
 ```sh
 git pull --recurse-submodules
 ```